PICMG/mctp-serial-linux/linux-mctp/mctp-bridge/README.md

 - Port 1 — Kernel MCTP: a kernel-visible `mctp-serial<N>` interface.
 Kernel-land AF_MCTP sockets send unicast packets here and the kernel routes packets to the correct interface based on destination EID.
 Optionally this interface may be renamed by command line arguments when the mctp-bridge is instantialed.
 - Port 2 — Serial Transport: the physical serial device (e.g. `/dev/ttyUSB0`).
 The bridge encodes and decodes MCTP frames to/from this link.
+Special handling is important in the case of a ttyUSB device since these devices are not persistent in the device map, and ttyUSB device names are not tied to specific ports.
+Instead of using device names, the MctpBridge provides an alternate way of binding to usb-serial devices that uses the udev ID_PATH_ID, which provides a one-to-one correspondance with a specific output port as long as the system configuration is not changed (e.g. adding additional ports through hubs).
+This capability offers two distinct benefts:
+  - a mappable correspondance between MctpBridge and a specific pysical usb connector (useful for maintainance)
+  - ability to recover when a ttyUSB device is removed and reinserted.
+Based on the ID_PATH_TAG, newly discovered devices can be unambiguously associated with the physical port they were inserted in regardless of the name they are assigned.

 - Port 3 — Broadcast interface that user-space processes use to send and receive broadcast MCTP messages via the bridge.
 The name of this interface always matches the name of the kernel-facing interface, but prepended by `bcast`

 These three pieces let user processes talk to remote MCTP endpoints (unicast) via the kernel stack and participate in broadcast exchanges via the bridge's UNIX datagram socket.